s5zhao/s5zhao.github.io/_pages/about.md

 # 🔥 News
+- *2024.12*: &nbsp; Made a presentation at the conference CHINESE-RUSSIAN "NAVIGATION AND MOTION CONTROL"YOUTH FORUM, entitled "Analysis of influencing factors and positioning methods of underwater geophysical field matching"
+- *2024.12*：&nbsp;🎉🎉 Got 1 basic research project for young students of the National Natural Science Foundation (for Ph.D student)
 - *2024.10*: &nbsp;🎉🎉 Won the National Scholarship for Ph.D students (ranked 1st in School of Automation)
 - *2024.08*: &nbsp;🎉🎉 One paper is accepted by IEEE TMECH